How Soft Skills Doubled My Software Engineer Salary

 Then I watched developers with average technical skills get promoted over coding wizards.

-Because they understood that software engineering soft skills aren’t optional anymore—they’re what separate high-earning developers from the rest.
+Why?
+Because they understood that software engineering soft skills weren't optional anymore.

 They're your secret weapon.